-Basswood is a light-weight neutral wood with a very stable tone, a fairly gentle tone and good sustain, but not grainy.
-It has been widely used in Ukulele for manufacturing specially for those beginner ukuleles, and colorful ukuleles for kids, and it has a good reputation.
+Basswood is a light-weight neutral wood with a very stable tone, a fairly gentle tone, and good sustain, but not grainy.
+It has been widely used in ukuleles for manufacturing especially for those beginner ukuleles, and colorful ukuleles for kids, and it has a good reputation.
 A very economical selection.

 Spruce is a good choice for sweeping and playing, with a bright tone and full expression.

 Hard maple is also used for the body because of its high density, bright sound, and good continuity.
 The soft maple is lighter in weight and has a good sense of vibration for the strings.
 The sound is bright, but it is not as crisp as hard maple, which is milder.

 Harder cedar gives a rounded, full-bodied tone that is very popular with finger-guns.

 Acacia or KOA is recognized as the top wood for making Ukulele!
 It is a very beautiful wood from Hawaii and is very rare.
 It has long been banned from cutting in Hawaii.
 Due to its excellent sound quality, it has a mild sound like a peach, but it is brighter and more grainy than mahogany.
 The appearance after the painting is quite beautiful, and the sound must be played after the wood has been played for a few years.

 Also, there are other wood been used for ukulele, we called zebra wood ukulele, walnut wood ukulele, Mango wood ukulele, Bamboo wood ukulele, rosewood ukulele, and butterfly wood ukulele, but they are not popular than the above woods.